An Accelerated Business Immersion Program Designed Exclusively for Physicians

 The CEO’s role in decisive change management

-While you don’t have to be an accountant, the CEO should understand the language of finance, be able to interpret financial statements and monitor all the practice’s financing and accounting activities.
+Every PHYSICIAN CEO™ should have a confident understanding of accounting and finance.
+While it is not necessary to be an accountant or have the skills of a CFO, the CEO should understand the language of finance, be able to interpret financial statements and monitor all the financing and accounting activities in the practice.

-This module provides an overview of a medical practice’s financial concerns.
+This module provides a focused overview of the financial concerns of a medical practice.
 The major financial statement (income statement, balance sheet, cash flow statement and statement of shareholder’s equity) are examined, with practical approaches about how to interpret them.
-Participants learn how to evaluate profitability, identify trends, spot vulnerabilities and make financial decisions.
+Participants learn how to evaluate profitability, identify trends, spot vulnerabilities, make financing decisions and decide on investment decisions, all toward the goal of equipping the Physician CEO™ to oversee practice finances.

-Module four also evaluates the pros and cons of patient financing options, provides an overview of how medical practices are valuated and presents the various business structures for building associations between practices.
+Module 4 also evaluates the pros and cons of patient financing options, provides an overview of how medical practices are valuated and how practice value can be enhanced, and presents the various business structures for building associations between practices.

 Specific topics include: